ARCHER2-HPC/archer2-docs/docs/data-tools/paraview.md

 The latest instructions for building ParaView on ARCHER2 may be found in the GitHub repository of build instructions:

-   - [Build instructions for Paraview on GitHub](https://github.com/hpc-uk/build-instructions/tree/main/apps/ParaView)
+   - [Build instructions for ParaView on GitHub](https://github.com/hpc-uk/build-instructions/tree/main/apps/ParaView)